gekatateam/neptunus/docs/CONFIGURATION.md

 ### About plugins configuration

-First of all, keykeepers, lookups, inputs, processors and outputs is a list of plugins map.
-Here is an example in different formats:
+First of all, keykeepers, lookups, inputs, processors, and outputs are lists of plugin maps.
+Here are examples in different formats:
 <table>
 <tr>
 <td> Toml </td> <td> Yaml </td> <td> Json </td>